vegetableclean/Qcar2_ACL/README.md

-## Citation (optional)
+## Citation
 If this repository supports a publication, please cite it appropriately.
-Example BibTeX:

 ```bibtex
 @misc{acl_qcar_testbed,